Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Preliminaries

 where the discrete version has appeared in \cite{schumacher1996quantum, schumacher1996sending}.
 In \cite{horodecki1999general}, the authors have shown that the average and entanglement fidelities are related by

 Finally, in what follows, we also use the simplifying notation

-which can be interpreted in the $\chi$-matrix representation of quantum channels as the ``error angle'' by which the Kraus operators of the noisy channel $\mathcal{Q}$ deviate from the desired ``no error'' normalized basis element $B_{0}=I/\sqrt{d}$ (where $\langle B_{0}, B_{0} \rangle=1$) of the $d^{2}$ dimensional vector space $\mathcal{L}(\mathcal{H})$ (see Appendix~\ref{sec:chi_matrix} for details).
+which can be interpreted in the $\chi$-matrix representation of quantum channels (see Appendix~\ref{sec:chi_matrix}) as the ``error angle'' by which the Kraus operators of the noisy channel $\mathcal{Q}$ deviate from the desired ``no error'' normalized basis element $B_{0}=I/\sqrt{d}$ (where $\langle B_{0}, B_{0} \rangle=1$) of the vector space $\mathcal{L}(\mathcal{H})$.
 It turns out that the error angle notation is very convenient when expressing the average fidelity of composite channels in terms of the individual average channel fidelities \cite{carignan2019bounding}.